storyblok/storyblok-astro/README.md

 </div>
 ```

-Finally, you can use the provided `<StoryblokComponent>` for nested components; it will automatically render them (if they have been registered globally beforehand):
+Finally, you can use the provided `<StoryblokComponent>` for nested components; it will automatically render them (if they are registered globally):

 ```jsx
 ---